-Tuesday Funk is always on the hunt for new writers to present to our audience.
-We're looking for fiction, poetry, essays, memoirsreally, any sort of coherent, entertaining narrative or just-plain wild wordsmithing.
-We feature, on average, five readers per month.
+Tuesday Funk is actively seeking submissions from writers of color, as well as LGBTQ, Muslim, and immigrant voices.
+You can write just about anything -- fiction, poetry, essays, articles, blogs, storytelling, memoirs -- really, any sort of coherent, entertaining narrative or just-plain wild wordsmithing.
+We feature five readers per month.
 Would you like to participate?
 Here's how.

 Applying to email@example.com.
 Tell us a little about yourself, about your work, and about what you'd like to read.
 Include the piece or pieces that you'd like to read by pasting the text into the body of your email.
 (We prefer not to download attachments.)
 For prose, limit your submission to 2,500 words or less (which is about all you can comfortably read in 12 minutes.)
 For poetry, send a sample of four or five poems.